-For total coliform results (for freshwater only):
+For total coliform results

-- 1. Pull out the color comparator from the drawer. - 2.
-Face the doorway to the lab, with your back to the room, and hold the tray and comparator out at arms-length and below eye level.
-This seems to facilitate detection of the color change. - 3.
-Count the number of large wells (including the large rectangular well at the top of the tray) and small wells that are more yellow than the comparator tray.
+- 1. Pull out the color comparator from the drawer.
+It is located in a red bag that says "DO NOT AUTOCLAVE". - 2.
+Hold the incubated Quanti-Tray and comparator out at arm's length and below eye level.
+This makes it easier to see the color change. - 3.
+Count the number of large wells (including the large rectangular well at the top of the tray) and small wells that are as yellow or more yellow than the comparator tray.
 These wells as positive for total coliforms.
-All wells that are less yellow than the comparator are negative for total coliforms. - Record these values on the data sheet.
-4. - 5.
-Use the MPN chart and based on the number of large and small wells that changed color, record the MPN value on the data sheet. - If your sample was diluted, then you must multiply the MPN value by the dilution 6. factor (i.e., multiply by a factor of 10 if diluted original sample 1:10) to get the MPN value for the original, undiluted sample. - 7.
-Return the color comparator to its red bag in the drawer.
-Do NOT autoclave it!
+All wells that are less yellow than the comparator are negative for total coliforms. - a.
+There are a total of 49 large wells and 48 small wells per tray.
+The 49 large wells include a large rectangular well at the top of the tray. - 4.
+Record how many wells are more yellow than the comparator (positive for total coliforms) on the data collection sheet. - 5.
+Use the MPN chart and based on the number of large and small wells that changed color, record the MPN value on the datasheet. - 6.
+If your sample was diluted, you must multiply the MPN value by the dilution factor (i.e., multiply by a factor of 10 if diluted original sample 1:10) to get the MPN value for the original, undiluted sample.